hypernumbers/hypernumbers-manual/contents/vixo-functions/graphs/sparkbar.rst

 This function cuts the bottoms of the bars of to show the differences and the trends more strongly.

-If you need faithful representation of the data and not the differnce consider using the sparkhist function.
+If you need faithful representation of the data and not the difference consider using the sparkhist function.

 The examples contain a side by side view of the two types of spark graphs.